Cumulocity-IoT/Cumulocity-Asset-overview-plugin/README.md

 *   **Upload Default Icon For Device:** User can select the drop down upload the icon for the device where default image is not available
 *  **Column1 Settings:** User can select up to 5 fields to display in Column1 of tile.Based on that the asset or devices will be viewed as a table in the UI
 *  **Column2 Settings:** User can select up to 5 fields to display in Column2 of tile.Based on that the asset or devices will be viewed as a table in the UI
+*  **Expand Child View:** User can enable the child view so that child of the device will expand in the tree structure.

 *  **Refresh:** Useful for force reload/refresh devices.
 *  **Dashboard Settings(Application Builder/Blue Print Forge):** This feature is available only in application builder.
 User can navigate to any other dashboard by providing below details:
     * **Device Type:** Select a device type.
 Navigation will be applied to all devices/assets of this device/asset type to a specific dashboard.